 When 2019 began, the idea of a technology consultancy for professional speakers remained just that: an idea.
-Three aspiring speakers and entrepreneurs had just begun to piece together SpeakerFlow and strategize how to maximize their talents to provide the most value.
+Two aspiring speakers and entrepreneurs had just begun to piece together SpeakerFlow and strategize how to maximize their talents to provide the most value.
 But how do you get started, when your idea is an entirely new kind of business?
 The answer is in the people.

 Let’s Meet the Team

 First up to bat was Austin Grammon.
 Utah native and co-owner of TrafficCrafters digital marketing agency, Austin brought unparalleled knowledge of operations and organization.
 Having worked with speakers in his previous work with karmaSpeaker, he already knew the speaking industry, including where in most speakers’ businesses they needed organizational help.

 Next up was Taylorr Payne, Minnesota resident and marketing master.
 The other co-owner of TrafficCrafters, Taylorr brought extensive experience in website development as well as exceptional knowledge for making your presence known digitally.
 As an aspiring speaker, he also brought a unique approach to digital advertising tailored to speakers.

 Finally, the third and last piece of the puzzle was the support team, myself and Chani Grammon.
 As content creators and jacks-of-all trades, we provided the backend support that allowed Austin and Taylorr to focus on building SpeakerFlow rather than getting stuck on small projects.
 Between the four of us, SpeakerFlow grew at a rapid pace, and by the end of the first year, Chani and I had transitioned to Content & Design Manager and Social Media Manager, respectively, where we remain today.